“When are you free?” emails are productivity killers. They interrupt your focus, forcing you to check your calendar and negotiate meeting times.

 When you synchronize your calendar with Calendly, it automatically blocks off times when you’re unavailable, preventing double-booking.
 Also, you can manually select when you are available for meetings.

-- Seamless integration with many popular calendar platforms, such as Google Calendar, Outlook, and Apple Calendar, and team communication apps, such as Pumble, Zoom, Google Meet, and Microsoft Teams.
+- Calendar platforms, such as Google Calendar, Outlook, and Apple Calendar, and

-- I found it simple and easy to use.
+In general, I found it simple and easy to use.

-- Calendly can be pricey — if you want to upgrade your experience with Calendly, the cheapest option is their Standard plan, which starts at $10 per user per month.
+Calendly can be pricey.
+If you want to upgrade your experience with Calendly, the cheapest option is their Standard plan, which starts at $10 per user per month.

 What’s new in Calendly: